-If you often work with wood, either professionally or as a hobby, being able to check its moisture content is important for safety reasons.
+If you often work with wood, either professionally or as a hobby, measuring moisture levels is important for safety reasons.
 Checking for damp in a wooden structure, timber beams, and plenty of other materials is a crucial stage in the construction process.

-Some of the best moisture meters will check other materials as well as wood, such as stone, plasterboard and even carpet.
-This can be helpful when surveying a house and when checking for a mould problem.
+Some meters can be used for measuring moisture in other building materials as well as wood, such as stone, plasterboard and even carpet.
+This can be helpful when surveying a house, checking for mould, or preparing for construction.

 The first thing you’ll need to think about is what you’re using the moisture meter for.

-While some moisture meters just measure the moisture of various materials, others can also read the humidity and air temperature.
+Some moisture meters only measure moisture levels, whilst others also read the humidity and air temperature.
 These features can indicate whether your wood storage area is suitable, as well as checking the dampness of the wood itself.

-If you’re only looking for a simple tool which can tell you if the logs you have are ready to use, then a relatively basic moisture meter with as little as one mode will be sufficient.
+If you’re only looking for a simple tool which can read moisture content and tell you if the logs you have are ready to use, then a basic moisture meter will be sufficient.
 It’ll only need to have one mode and take accurate moisture readings.

 These units are particularly useful when doing DIY or assessing building structures.

-Some wooden moisture meters, like the Valiant Firewood Moisture Meter will have different modes for different species of tree.
+Some wooden moisture meters, will have different modes for different species of tree.
 This mode is really only helpful if you’re an expert in wood but does offer a more specific understanding of moisture content.

 For firewood to burn well, its moisture content should be below 20%.
 To check its moisture levels, you’ll need a meter that can go up to at least 20%, so you know when a log is too wet to burn.

-If you dry your own wood, a moisture meter that can take a reading of freshly cut wood will allow you to best plan the drying position and estimate when it might be ready to burn.
-In these cases, a larger range will give you more information.
-Often moisture meters range from 5 to 40%.
+If you dry your own wood, a moisture meter that can take a reading of freshly cut wood will allow you to estimate when it might be ready to burn.
+In these cases, a larger moisture range will give you more information.
+Look for moisture meters range that from 5 to 40%.

-If the reading is under 10%, there’s a risk that it’s too dry and could produce a fire that burns quickly, and that is hard to control.
+If the meter is detecting moisture under 10%, there’s a risk that it’s too dry.
+This could result in a fire that burns too quickly, and is hard to control.
 The further the value is under 10%, the bigger this risk becomes.